 Additionally, the Working Group will not start work on any extensions that

-are specific to HTTP/2.0 until that work is completed.
+are specific to HTTP/2.0 until the HTTP/2.0 work is completed.

 Goals and Milestones